The Art of the Long-Distance Friendship

 Many of the strongest friendships in life are the ones that span not only time but distance.

 I’ve studied many friendships marked by spatial divides.
-I’m astounded by the volume of letters and notes many of these authors, thinkers, and everyday people wrote to each other.
+I’m astounded by the volume of letters and notes these authors, thinkers, and everyday people wrote to each other.
 Long-distance friendships may not be the “norm,” but they are hardly exceptional.

 Here’s a simple explanation: the more effort you put into a friendship (especially when distance requires that extra effort), the more rewarding that friendship is for both of you.